How To Become A Pharmacist

 • General Biology (lab required)

-• Human or Comparative Anatomy (lab required)
+• Human or Comparative Anatomy (lab recommended)

-• Human or Comparative Physiology (lab required)
+• Human or Comparative Physiology (lab recommended)

 • Advanced Biology